iHanjra/module-three-study-guide/08-bootstrap-css.md

 ## Adding Bootstrap CSS link in `public/index.html`

 - Why do we add this link to the `public/index.html` file instead of the `index.js` or `App.js` files?
+Because it's the root.

 ```html
 <head>